tobigun/EavesDrum/README.md

 - **Open Source:** Source code and PCB Gerber files are available for customization and extension.
 - **WebUI Configuration:** Browser-based interface for setting up and tweaking trigger parameters such as sensitivity, threshold, retrigger prevention, and more.
 No app required as the UI runs directly on the trigger module.
-  - Monitor the signal of your drum pads in real time so that you can see the efefct of your settings:
+  - Monitor the signal of your drum pads in real time so that you can see the effect of your settings:
   <img alt="UI Monitor" src="doc/images/ui-monitor.png" width="900px"/>
   - Provides extensive settings options within a (hopefully) user-friendly layout:
   <img alt="UI Settings" src="doc/images/ui-settings.png" width="900px"/>